 There are a number of different technologies that are freely available to help with remote open houses.
 Here are a few options we’ve explored, along with their pros and cons.

 Whereby is our favorite remote open house tool.
-It’s easy to use, reliable, and free to get started.
+And it’s easy to use, reliable, and free to get started.

-- Visitors can join from their phone or computer without downloading anything.
-Less friction means it’s more likely interested visitors will stop by.
+- Visitors can join from their phone or computer without downloading anything, and less friction means it’s more likely interested visitors will stop by.

-- You can make the URL friendly.
-It’s much easier to encourage buyers to show up at whereby.com/1234mainst than it is for them to remember or write down a long, random alphanumeric string.
+- You can make the URL friendly, and it’s much easier to encourage buyers to show up at whereby.com/1234mainst than it is for them to remember or write down a long, random alphanumeric string.

-- It’s free to start.
-You can have one room with up to 4 visitors without any cost.
+- It’s free to start, and you can have one room with up to 4 visitors without any cost.

 - Since it’s less popular than some of the other tools on this list, visitors may be less familiar with how to use it.